Blowup: Critical reception

-Critic Andrew Sarris called the film "a mod masterpiece".
+Critic Andrew Sarris called the film "a mod masterpiece.”
 In Playboy magazine, film critic Arthur Knight wrote that Blowup would come to be considered "as important and seminal a film as Citizen Kane, Open City, and Hiroshima, Mon Amour – perhaps even more so".
 Time magazine called the film a "far-out, uptight and vibrantly exciting picture" that represented a "screeching change of creative direction" for Antonioni; the magazine predicted it would "undoubtedly be by far the most popular movie Antonioni has ever made".

-Film critic Pauline Kael said that Blowup was the kind of film that people who want film to become a more artistic form, but never expect to understand the art.
+Conversely, Pauline Kael found Blowup to be vague and vacuously symbolic.
+She argued that these aspects led audiences to find the film artistic and intellectual.
+In that regard, she likened it to Last Year at Marienbad.

 Bosley Crowther, film critic of The New York Times, called it a "fascinating picture", but expressed reservations, describing the "usual Antonioni passages of seemingly endless wanderings" as "redundant and long"; nevertheless, he called Blowup a "stunning picture – beautifully built up with glowing images and color compositions that get us into the feelings of our man and into the characteristics of the mod world in which he dwells".
 Even director Ingmar Bergman, who generally disliked Antonioni's work, called the film a masterpiece.

 The conscience of Thomas in Blow-Up is not troubled by any sense of obligation or responsibility to the girl [Vanessa Redgrave as Jane] he has photographed in the park.
 Human relationships do not go very deep with Thomas.
 Selfish and self-tormented, he draws what confidence he can from the mastery he has over his camera.
 Yet his blow-ups of the pictures from the park disclose that the camera has possibly functioned independently [of him], in the sense that there is more in the photographs than Thomas realized when he took them.
 Thus his mastery is called into question.